Montauk New York: Summer Is The Best Time To Vacation In a Long Island Beach Town!

 Named after Alexander Lowenstein, son of local Suse Lowenstein, who died in the 1988 bombing of Pan Am 103 over Lockerbie, Scottland.
 The beach is known as having a great break for surfing as Alexander loved to surf.
 So, make sure to rent or bring your gear!
 This is a beach that boasts great surf and paddle boarding.

 Be prepared for a slightly precarious walk though!
-The path you tread is between the dunes which separate Montauk’s beaches.
+The path you tread is between the dunes that separate Montauk’s beaches.

 3. Ditch Plains Beach, Montauk NY